ooaklee/ghatd/docs/adr/adr007-starter-v0-lazy-composition-layer.md

 the single `AttachDefaultRoutes` call with per-package `AttachRoutes` calls or copy the function body.

+### Phase 4: Reminder and Streaker Package Support

+A follow-up slice adds package support for `external/reminder` and `external/streaker` without changing starter's ownership boundaries:

+- `NewRepositories` builds reminder and streaker Mongo repositories from the core repository, while keeping per-repository overrides.
+- `NewServices` builds `Services.Reminder` and `Services.Streaker`.
+- The starter-created reminder service is attached to `Services.UserManager` by default, so the existing UMS reminder routes are backed by reminder when `RouteGroupUserManager` is attached.
+- `NewServicesRequest.ReminderService` remains an escape hatch for callers that want UMS to use a custom reminder implementation.
+- Streaker is also attached to `Services.UserManager` by default when available, enabling UMS streak routes while host applications continue to own product-specific streak workflows and schedulers.
+- `NewServicesRequest.StreakService` remains an escape hatch for callers that want UMS to use a custom streak implementation.
+- Starter does not run package migrations; consuming applications keep their Mongo migration flow and include reminder/streaker indexes there.

+ADR010 records the follow-up decision for optional reminder and streaker manager integrations, including the nil-service behaviour and product-workflow ownership boundary.

 ## Consequences

 New GHATD projects gain a Lazy path that makes the first server easier to